-Elimination: The plasma half-life of tinidazole is approximately 12-14 hours.
+Elimination: The plasma half-life of tinidazole is approximately 12 to 14 hours.
 Tinidazole is excreted by the liver and the kidneys.
-Tinidazole is excreted in the urine mainly as unchanged drug (approximately 20-25% of the administered dose).
-Approximately 12 % of the drug is excreted in the feces.
+Tinidazole is excreted in the urine mainly as unchanged drug (approximately 20 to 25% of the administered dose).
+Approximately 12% of the drug is excreted in the feces.

 Mechanism of Action: Tinidazole is an antiprotozoal, antibacterial agent.
 The nitro- group of tinidazole is reduced by cell extracts of Trichomonas.
 The free nitro- radical generated as a result of this reduction may be responsible for the antiprotozoal activity.
 Chemically reduced tinidazole was shown to release nitrites and cause damage to purified bacterial DNA in vitro.
 Additionally, the drug caused DNA base changes in bacterial cells and DNA strand breakage in mammalian cells.
 The mechanism by which tinidazole exhibits activity against Giardia and Entamoeba species is not known.